nycmeshnet/nycmeshnet.github.io/faq/index.md

 ## <a name="other-router"></a>Can I use my own different router?

 No, the router we currently support and recommend for building-to-building is the Ubiquiti NanoStation M5.
+We might be updating that soon.
 For supernode connections you will need a LiteBeamAC or NanoBeamAC router.
 Our [download page](../download) has our firmware for the NanoStation and links to buy.
 We are working on supporting other routers.

 TP-Link have locked down some of their routers, and others are not supported well by OpenWrt, so we unfortunately are looking at other options for indoor routers at the moment.